Wedding Lessons

 How early should we start taking lessons to be ready for our wedding?

 This depends on your ambition, your schedule, and your budget.
 Dance lessons can get lost in the mix of preparing for a wedding, and are frequently left to the last minute.
-If you start just a couple weeks before your wedding, you can expect that dancing will feel very mechanical (just as if you had only a few lessons in martial arts or a foreign language).
+Minimal preparation times mean that dancing will feel very mechanical (just as if you only allowed yourself minimal time and exposure to speak a foreign language, or to participate in physical disciplines such as martial arts, gymnastics, or other types of dancing).

 No one has ever regretted starting earlier, because you get past your mechanical stage and learn a greater variety of material, and gain a skill that you can use at future events, like the weddings of friends and family!
 In fact, if you start earlier, you can relax and just concentrate on learning to dance, and then focus on your wedding dance as you get closer to that special date.

-How long will it take to get ‘good’ at our wedding dance?
+How long will it take to become good at out wedding dance?
 This depends on a number of factors.

 - How fast you and your partner learn.